zammad/zammad-admin-documentation/manage/knowledge-base.rst

 base), you can do so by following the steps below:

 - First create the base structure of the knowledge base (if not already done)
-- Create or choose a role which should have granular permissions
+- Create or choose one or more roles which should have granular permissions
+- Grant the ``knowlege_base.reader`` permission to the desired role(s)
 - Edit the permissions of each (sub-)category of the knowledge base
-- Grant the ``knowlege_base.edit`` permission to the desired role
 - Assign the role to one or more users who should be able to edit the knowledge base (partially)